Regional accents of English: Namibia

 Namibian English tends to be strongly influenced by South African English.
-Most Namibians that grew up in and around the capital city (Windhoek) have developed an English accent while those in the rural areas have an accent strongly influenced by their mother tongue particularly Bantu languages.
+Most Namibians who grew up in and around the capital city, Windhoek, have developed an English accent.
+Those in rural areas have an accent strongly influenced by their mother tongue, particularly Bantu languages.

 Nigeria

 Nigerian English varies by constituent units.
 The accents are influenced by the various mother tongues of the Nigerian constituent units.

 Asia

 India and South Asia

 A number of distinct dialects of English are spoken in South Asia.
-There are many languages spoken in South Asia like Nepali, Hindi, Punjabi, Rajasthani, Sindhi, Balochi, Pashto, Assamese, Bengali, Gujarati, Kannada, Kashmiri, Marathi, Odia, Maithili, Malayalam, Sinhala, Tamil, Telugu, Tulu, Urdu and many more, creating a variety of accents of English.
+There are many languages spoken in South Asia like Nepali, Hindi, Punjabi, Rajasthani, Sindhi, Balochi, Pashto, Assamese, Bengali, Bhojpuri, Gujarati, Kannada, Kashmiri, Marathi, Odia, Maithili, Malayalam, Sinhala, Tamil, Telugu, Tulu, Urdu and many more, creating a variety of accents of English.
 Accents originating in this part of the world tend to display several distinctive features, including: